cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 The process is optional.
 You may keep publishing your posts without any update as long as your site runs smoothly.

-Some site owners modify their mdcms repos substantially.
-In such case, such measure may introduce more problems than improvements.
+Some site owners modify their mdcms repo(s) substantially.
+In such case, update may introduce more problems than improvements.

 ## Things You should not Touch mostly